 Two research librarians have offices in the Education Library and are available to answer questions about our collections or to assist you with your literature searches.
-Drop in with quick questions or make an appointment for deeper investigations into the research literature or to map our a research strategy.
+Drop in with quick questions or make an appointment for deeper investigations into the research literature or to map out a research strategy.
+We welcome your questions: